 city in Switzerland, from Latin Genava, perhaps from a PIE root meaning "estuary" or one meaning "bend;" in either case a reference to its situation.
 From 1920 sometimes in reference to the city as the site of the headquarters of the League of Nations.
 The original Geneva Convention among Great Britain and the major continental powers to introduce humanitarian conduct in modern warfare (neutrality of hospitals, etc.) dates from 1864; the most recent update was in 1949.
 The Geneva Protocol is a League of Nations document meant to settle international disputes; it dates from 1924.
 Earlier the city was associated with Calvinism.
-Related: Genevan (1841); Genevian (1570s); Genevese (1826); Genevois (1550s).
+Related: Genevan (1841); Genevian (1570s); Genevese (by 1660s); Genevois (1550s).

 1706, alteration (by influence of the Swiss city name) of Dutch genevre, French genière (see gin (n.1)).